Cloud Insights

 Cloud Configuration Management

-The events timeline gives you the ability to correlate network performance issues within the cloud environment with configuration changes.
-Events can include a cloud compute instance being terminated due to a failed health check, a security group policy change that happened before the service disruption, or a VPC/TGW/Routing change.
+The events timeline gives you the ability to correlate network performance issues within the cloud environment with configuration and operational changes.
+Events can include a cloud compute instance being terminated due to a failed health check, a security group policy change that happened before the service disruption, or a VPC/VNET/Routing change.
 With a proactive monitoring strategy, you can receive notifications when an event occurs resulting in network performance degradation for a given cloud environment resource, enabling you to take immediate action.
+To learn more about the events timeline, see Events Tab.

-The traffic flow logs provide additional context for your cloud-based application and environment traffic.
-You can visualize the traffic breakdown on a per application basis on a given VPC to better understand the network activity.
-Troubleshoot a request load increase on an AWS ALB endpoint by using the traffic flow logs to visualize the network activity (src, dst, bandwidth, etc).
-If a Cloud and Enterprise Agent test (destined towards a server in AWS) reports a network degradation event, such as high loss or high latency, the traffic layer can show both configuration changes and flow volume (in or out) for network assets that can be associated with the test.
+Flow logs, currently available for AWS environments only, provide additional context for your cloud-based application and environment traffic.
+You can visualize the traffic breakdown on a per-application basis on a given virtual network to better understand the network activity.
+Troubleshoot a request load increase on a load balancer endpoint by using the traffic flow logs to visualize the network activity (source, destination, throughput, etc).
+If a Network & App Syntehtics test (destined towards a server in your cloud environment) reports a network degradation event, such as high loss or high latency, the traffic timeline can show both configuration changes and flow volume (in or out) for network assets that can be associated with the test.
+See Views Screen for Flow Log Analysis for more information.

 Next Steps